 Hedgehogs are in trouble.
-It’s estimated that the UK population has declined by a third in ten years.
-There are practical ways that we can all help these endearing creatures, such as leaving leaf piles in gardens, fitting escape ramps to cattle grids and steep-sided ponds, providing 13cm x 13cm (compact disc-sized) access holes in fences to connect gardens, and giving them a safe haven for hibernation and nursing females.
+It’s estimated that the hedgehog population has declined by a third in ten years.
+There are practical ways that we can all help these endearing creatures, such as leaving leaf piles in gardens, fitting escape ramps to cattle grids and steep-sided ponds, providing 13cm x 13cm (compact disc-sized) access holes in fences to connect gardens (more commonly called a Hedgehog Highway!), and giving them a safe haven for hibernation and nursing females.

 Hedgehog houses should be placed in a quiet part of the garden with some weather protection, avoiding areas that flood, such as against a wall or under an outbuilding, and will offer a refuge for hibernation and may also be used as a nursery area in the spring or summer.

-Our hedgehog houses have lots of internal space for the hedgehogs to build warm hibernation nests, provide a snug, secure space for females to give birth and nurse their young, and the houses look good, too!
+Our hedgehog houses have lots of internal space for the hedgehogs to build warm hibernation nests, provide a snug, secure space for females to give birth and nurse their young.

 Encourage hedgehogs into your garden